Lithium, Cobalt, Copper and Gold in North America’s Premier Mining Jurisdiction

 Jackson Wash is located in the Lida Valley on the east side of the Montezuma Range approximately 20 miles (30 kilometers) southeast of Silver Peak and 13 miles (21 kilometers) southwest of Goldfield, Nevada.
 The Lida Valley hosts similar geology to the Clayton Valley basin.

 In 2016, Nevada Sunrise conducted a reconnaissance moving-loop TDEM survey at Gemini.
-Preliminary results show the survey detected a conductive layer 150–250 meters deep appears to cover most of Gemini West and Gemini East sub-basins, and several isolated strong conductive zones were interpreted at depths from 400 to 600 meters.
+Preliminary results show the survey detected a conductive layer 150–250 meters deep that appears to cover most of Gemini West and Gemini East sub-basins, and several isolated strong conductive zones were interpreted at depths from 400 to 600 meters.

 “Gemini was hiding in plain sight, and the discovery of conductive zones bodes well for defining future lithium brine drill targets,” said Stanyer.